 Fodor's Expert Review Mount Washington Cog Railway

 In 1858, Sylvester Marsh petitioned the state legislature for permission to build a steam railway up Mt.
 Washington.
 One politico retorted that Marsh would have better luck building a railroad to the moon, but 11 years later the Mount Washington Cog Railway chugged its way up to the summit along a 3-mile track on the mountain's west side.
-Today it's one of the state's most beloved attractions—a thrill in either direction.
-A small museum at the base has exhibits about the cog rail.
-The full trip takes three hours including an hour spent at the summit.
+Today it's a beloved attraction—a thrill in either direction.
+A small museum has exhibits about the cog rail, and a casual restaurant offers great views of the trains beginning their ascent.
+The full trip takes three hours including an hour at the summit.